RakshitNotFound/Simple-Clock/README.md

 # Simple-Clock
-A normal clock made w/ HTML and JavaScript.
+A normal clock made w/ HTML and JavaScript